mrvnsyh/mrvnsyh/README.md

 <br/>

-<div align="center">I'm a B.ICT student specializing in software development, skilled in web and mobile app programming, with knowledge of IoT strong basics.
+<div align="center">I'm an Information Communication and Technology (ICT) student at Asia e University specializing in software development, skilled in web and mobile app programming, with knowledge of IoT strong basics.
 Ready to apply my skills in the IT field.</div>
     <br>

 <h1 align="center">Feel free to ask or visit me!</h1>